Open-Cascade-SAS/OCCT/dox/user_guides/boolean_operations/boolean_operations.md

 * The result of *Cut21* operation is is not defined because the dimension of the face (2) is less than the dimension of the solid (3).

-@subsubsection occt_algorithms_9_4_18	Case 18: A Face and a Solid that have a common vertex.
+@subsubsection occt_algorithms_9_4_18	Case 18: A Face and a Solid that have overlapping vertices.

-Let us consider face *F1* and solid *S2* that have a common part on vertex:
+Let us consider face *F1* and solid *S2* that have overlapping vertices:

 @figure{/user_guides/boolean_operations/images/boolean_image052.png}